built-on-openfin/workspace-starter/how-to/workspace-platform-starter/docs/how-to-add-a-service.md

 There are two approaches to achieving the following:

 - Create a lifecycle module (see [how to use lifecycle events](./how-to-use-lifecycle-events.md))
-- Create a headless app and add it to your app directory configured to autostart
+- Create a headless app and add it to your app directory configured to autostart (see [how to add an app](./how-to-define-apps.md))

 This document will describe the two options in more detail and the reasons why you might pick one over the other.

 ## Lifecycle Module

-A lifecycle module is a JavaScript module that is built ((see [how to use lifecycle events](./how-to-use-lifecycle-events.md))) by a platform developer or a content developer.
+A lifecycle module is a JavaScript module that is built (see [how to use lifecycle events](./how-to-use-lifecycle-events.md)) by a platform developer or a content developer.
 A platform owner can then register the module through configuration so that it loads up and executed at the specified lifecycle event (e.g. after bootstrapping).

 ### Benefits of a lifecycle module